TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Targets Audience

 Our targets audience is composed of all the people who have an interest in ALGOSUP and want to discover the school by visiting its new layout.
-It include future and actual students in order to have their opinion about what they think of the new design, potential investor could also be interested to have a more precise idea of the typical day in the school.
+It include future and current students in order to have their opinion about what they think of the new design, potential investor could also be interested to have a more precise idea of the typical day in the school.

 ## Project Scope

 For this project we need to create a VR[^3] simulation of a regular day at Algosup in the next school building called the B3[^1] with features depending on your character and his role in the school.
+To verify if the architect's plan is correct and viable for a school.

-We need to make some modification to the existing renovation plan in order to repair some mistakes made by the architect.
+We need to make some modification to the existing renovation plan in order to repair some possible mistakes made by the architect.

 With this, Algosup should be able to be on a whole new level to show the school, and people interested in one way or another in Algosup could have a real school day experience.